 These vacancies are advertised about six to eight weeks before the recruitment assessment days.

-We have planned assessment centres to take place in 2017 as follows:
+We have planned recruitment days to take place in 2017 as follows:

 Please apply online through the NHS Jobs website.
 Jobs will be posted approximately six weeks before the above dates.